Resneak/Resneak/README.md

 Most of my repos have medium articles attached that you can read to learn more about the project!

-I particularly love learning new things about reverse engineering & machine learning. 🤩
+I particularly love learning new things about machine learning & reverse engineering. 🤩

 Check out my website and blog linked on my profile to learn more about me! 👾